0.0

 00.0 ℃

-Today's UV index in Kansas City, United States will be up to 5.2, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Kansas City, United States will be up to 2.3, indicating a low level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Kansas City can reach high levels during the summer, with June and July having the highest average.
 It's important to be aware of this when planning outdoor activities.